 By the end of the year, PIF House Clayton will be completed.
-This six-bedroom home for the Lighthouse Foundation in Melbourne’s south-east is especially for at-risk youth.
+This four-bedroom home for the Lighthouse Foundation in Melbourne’s south-east is especially for at-risk youth.
 One of those bedrooms has been funded by ISPT, a second bedroom has been funded by PAYCE Security Group and a third has been funded by ANZ.

 From the beginning of 2022, PIF House Clayton will be the base for a holistic therapeutic live-in care program for homeless youths aged from 15 -22 years.
 It will accommodate up to four young people and two live-in carers and will be run by the Lighthouse Foundation.
 This home is about so much more than providing just a roof for homeless young people.
 It’s about providing a home in every sense of the word.

 ISPT have invested in the lives of the young people who will be living at PIF House Clayton.

 ISPT is committed to creating growth for people and places through property and has a focus on having a positive impact on the lives and futures of communities.

 “Creating positive social outcomes and supporting local causes in the communities in which we live, shop and work, is a key aspect of ISPT’s approach to responsible investing.
 Our partnership with the Property Industry Foundation and contribution to Clayton house brings this commitment to life – we’re not just investing in property; we’re building better and more sustainable futures for future generations,”

 Said Alicia Maynard, General Manager, Sustainability & Technical Services.

 Frasers Property Group, the Property Industry Foundation (the Foundation) and the Lighthouse Foundation have coordinated this project, leveraging their collective supply chain networks to bring PIF House Clayton to life.
 The success of the initiative relies on the contributions of valued companies across the property and construction industry providing funds, like ISPT, as well as donating materials, time, and expertise to the project pro-bono.